nautobot/nautobot/nautobot/docs/user-guides/getting-started/vlans-and-vlan-groups.md

 3. Populate **ID** with `200`
 4. Populate **Name** with `vlan 200`
 5. Select **Status** as `Active`
-6. Click on `Create and Add Another` to save and to go to the `Add a new VLAN` form
+6. Click on `Create and Add Another` to save; you will then be taken to the `Add a new VLAN` form

 !!! note
     The required parameters to create a new VLAN are bolded in the `Add a new VLAN` form: **ID**, **Name**, and **Status**